Mobile apps are everywhere. No matter what you do in your daily routine, mobile apps are always associated with your chores.

 - Do you want to partner with another brand?

 Now what?
-This would not have taken place if you would have done some market research.
-Make sure your idea has a direct marketing connection with your potential end users.
+Your investment will not reap fruits for you.
+And to avoid such a situation, thorough market research is required.
+Make sure your idea has a direct marketing connection with your potential end-users.

-Here you get to know the relative popularity of searches in the Google search engine.
-Google Trends is a great market research tool worth considering.
+- Use Google Trends: By using Google Trends, you will get to know the relative popularity of the searches of your product in the Google search engine.
+It is a great tool for market research that is worth considering.

 2. Thorough Market Research is the Key

+After validating your idea, it is time to research the market thoroughly.
 Start-ups are usually a team of 2-15 people so they don’t have a team that specializes in market research in detail.
-This absence of research team makes it challenging for them to have in-depth knowledge about the market requirements and the target audience.

 - App objective